akiljohnson1/GifAnimation/README.md

 # gifAnimation processing library

 GifAnimation is a [Processing][1] library to play and export GIF animations.
+Original code by [Patrick Meister][5] .
 The GIFEncoder &amp; GIFDecoder classes were written by [Kevin Weiner][2].
 Please see the separate copyright notice in the headers of the GifDecoder &amp; GifEncoder classes.
 Processing 3.x port by [Jerome Saint-Clair][3]